begin-theadventure/lutris-scripts/lutris-scripts/Northstar/EA App/Readme.md

 Steps:

 1. Click + near "Search games".
 2. Choose "Install from a local install [script](https://github.com/begin-theadventure/lutris-scripts/releases/download/Northstar/northstar-client-ea-app.json)" and open it.
-After succesful installation, launch.
+After succesful installation, click Launch.
 3. Changing one setting (you can skip this).

     Settings: